YashdalfTheGray/media-center-utility/README.md

 Running `npm install` from the repository directory will install all the packages that this app is dependent on.

-After `npm install` succeeds, running `npm start` and navigating to `localhost:8080` will serve the application.
+After `npm install` succeeds, running `gulp start` and navigating to `localhost:8080` will serve the application.

 ## Testing

-Run `karma start spec/support/test.conf.js` from a command window.

-After connecting to the browser, run `npm test` from another command window to run both server and client unit tests.
+Run `gulp test:client` to run the client-side unit tests or `gulp test:server` to run the server-side unit tests.

+Run `gulp test` to run both tests at the same time.

+**Note**: Sometimes running the `gulp test[:xx]` commands will throw an `EADDRINUSE` exception.
+The tests still run and they still pass, scrolling up will show the tssts results.
+Rerunning the command will generally lead to sucesses.

+## linting

+Run `gulp jshint` to run all the first-party .js files through jshint and report any warnings or errors.